Nonoka-T/civ-ipriot-smiley/knowledge_and_evidence.md

      1. In which classes are the color variables used?
         > Your answer here
+        > Smiley: defines the color constants and uses them to build the pixel grid.
+Happy: uses colors for drawing eyes and mouth.
+Sad: uses colors for drawing eyes and mouth.
+Angry: uses colors for drawing eyes and mouth

   3. **Simple Method to Change Colors:**
   4. What is the easiest way you can think to change the smileys to green?
 Easiest, not necessarily the best!
      > Your answer here
+     > The easiest way to change the smileys to green is to modify the Smiley __init__ method to use self.GREEN instead of self.YELLOW as the default complexion